 The Shrine itself recommends using the postcode NR22 6AS for Sat Nav, which, when approaching from the South, takes you on a different route: the B1105, going through West Barsham, and then turning right onto Green Way.
 This postcode takes you to the middle of this lane, but keep going, and turn left at the junction, following the sign to the Shrine.

 ii.
-Youth 2000 no longer meets in Walsingham, but nevertheless, for long-term parking at the Catholic Shrine please follow the signs or the direction of the stewards as appropriate.
+For long-term parking at the Catholic Shrine please follow the signs or the direction of the stewards as appropriate.

 4.8 Feedback and Lost Property